 Caroline Grossman is Director of Programs at the Rustandy Center for Social Sector Innovation at the University of Chicago Booth School of Business.
 Grossman leads the Rustandy Center’s set of programs for students and alumni designed to help them make an impact.

 In addition to teaching Booth’s Global Social Impact Practicum, supported by Tata Trusts, Grossman has worked with Booth students in a variety of coaching capacities--as Senior Coach in the Management Laboratories, as a Project Mentor in the Consumer Behavior Course, and as a Career Coach.
 She has also coached a select group of Chicago’s civic leaders at the University of Chicago’s Civic Leadership Academy.
-Grossman has also served as adjunct faculty in the Department of Marketing at DePaul University, where she taught Consumer Behavior, and was on the faculty of the Chinese University of Hong Kong as a Yale-China Teaching Fellow from 1997-99.
+Grossman has also served as adjunct faculty in the Department of Marketing at DePaul University, where she taught Consumer Behavior, and was on the faculty of the Chinese University of Hong Kong as a Yale-China Teaching Fellow.

 Prior to her work at Booth and at DePaul, Grossman was a Brand Manager at Kraft Foods, where she led customer marketing for the $3 billion Grocery Business Unit, which included all of the Kraft condiments, Jell-O, and Cool Whip.
 She held multiple marketing roles at Kraft during her five-year tenure, during which she was the key architect of a new packaging strategy across multiple condiments brands and led a turnaround on Bull’s-Eye Barbecue Sauce.